valdezpa09/homio/README.md

 <img width="573" alt="Screenshot 2025-06-11 at 22 04 36" src="https://github.com/user-attachments/assets/9d4c8201-dd9d-4912-ba34-7ccf24d0a750" />
 <img width="572" alt="Screenshot 2025-06-11 at 22 08 10" src="https://github.com/user-attachments/assets/5718134e-4ca3-4247-adf0-8a170d70cc6b" />

-Everything is done in YAML to give you full control and make it easier to share, reuse, and tweak.
-I recommend to use the visual studio code editor plugin in home assistant to make coding that little bit easier.

 ## **✅ What You’ll Need**